severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

   npm run build && python3 -m http.server --directory public
   ```

-Note: the resulting code can be found in [./step5](./step5/) directory.
-The file
+The file size is 290KB, whereas the original bundle was 589KB and the transpiled
-size is 290KB, whereas the original bundle was 589KB and the transpiled one
+one (with polyfills to support old browsers) was 593KB.

-(with polyfills to support old browsers) was 593KB.
+The resulting code can be found in [joyplot/step5](./joyplot/step5/) directory.

 ### Step 6 - publish online